 It is tricky to balance those two opposing factors.
 Here's a general overview of industry standards — which are current, which are likely in the future, and which are generally outdated to help you shop smarter.

-Current Standards for New Drop-Bar Bikes (road, gravel, cyclocross): Hydraulic disc brakes, 11-speed drivetrain, thru-axle wheels, frame, and fork.
+Current standards for new drop-bar bikes (road, gravel, cyclocross): Hydraulic disc brakes, 11- or 12-speed drivetrain, thru-axle wheels, frame, and fork.

-A consistent trend we’ve seen is how frame material factors into depreciation.
+Frame material consistently factors into depreciation.
 Certain frame materials are commonly used on high-end bikes, which naturally depreciate less than lower-end bikes.
-When it comes to holding value there is a clear hierarchy:
+When it comes to value, there is a clear hierarchy:

 Titanium is the top choice if you want a bike that will stand the test of time.
 It’s expensive and harder to work with than steel.
 Budget or entry-level bikes with titanium frames basically don’t exist.
 It also has a reputation for exceptional durability and corrosion resistance, which improves consumer confidence when buying second-hand.
 We’ve seen even vintage titanium bikes can resist depreciation surprisingly well.

-High-end carbon and boutique steel bikes follow closely behind.
+High-end carbon follows closely behind.
 Consider that Yeti, Santa Cruz, and Specialized all have different carbon levels.
-The high-end Turq (Yeti), CC (Santa Cruz), and S-Works FACT 11r (Specialized) frame options will depreciate much less than lower level carbon frames that use more fillers to lower cost at the expense of weight.
+The high-end Turq (Yeti), CC (Santa Cruz), and S-Works FACT 11r (Specialized) frame options will depreciate much less than lower-level carbon frames that use more fillers to lower cost at the expense of weight.
 The up-front cost will be much higher, but these no-compromise frames hold their value better.